It's amazing when you think about it:

 players are widely available and powerful games machines like the Sony

-PlayStation 3 have built in Blu-ray drives.
-There are already hundreds
+PlayStation have built in Blu-ray drives.
+A few years ago, there were

 in the next few years.